 Thinking about what to eat for breakfast and lunch every day is not something I want to ask of my brain.
 So I eat the same thing for breakfast every day: oatmeal with dried fruit and flax seed, or if I have it, my homemade bread, toasted with butter.
 Lunch is nearly always dinner leftovers.

 Dinner is more varied.
-I like to try new recipes and things.
-But even then, I stick with simple, one-pot meals often.
-I list some of my favorite simple healthy cookbooks here.
+But even then, I stick with simple, mostly one-pot meals.
+I list some of my favorite simple healthy cookbooks here if you want recommendations.

 Simplified Workout Routine